dougeby/IntuneDocs/intune/apps-win32-app-management.md

 In the above PowerShell command, replace `<path to binary file>` with your file path.

-For more information about troubleshooting Win32 apps, see [Win32 app installation troubleshooting](troubleshoot-app-install.md#win32-app-installation-troubleshooting).

-### Troubleshooting areas to consider
+### Additional troubleshooting areas to consider
 - Check targeting to make sure agent is installed on the device - Win32 app targeted to a group or PowerShell Script targeted to a group will create agent install policy for security group.
 - Check OS Version – Windows 10 1607 and above.
 - Check Windows 10 SKU - Windows 10 S, or Windows versions running with S-mode enabled, do not support MSI installation.

+For more information about troubleshooting Win32 apps, see [Win32 app installation troubleshooting](troubleshoot-app-install.md#win32-app-installation-troubleshooting).

 ## Next steps